User authentication & permissions

 For security reasons, the currentUser

-object behaves differently when used in data fetches and backend operations.
+object behaves differently when used in data queries and backend operations.

 Read more about integrations and security.